Buses in Bristol: History

 In 2018, services began on the first route of the Metrobus limited-stop network.
 By 2023 the network had expanded to four routes, connecting the city centre with Cribbs Causeway, Long Ashton park & ride, Emersons Green, the Frenchay campus of the University of the West of England, and Bristol Parkway railway station.
 These services are all operated by First.

 Between 2016/17 and 2021/22, the distance covered by Bristol buses fell by 30%.

 Coach services

 National Express and FlixBus services' city centre terminus is Bristol bus station.
-The principal Megabus stop is in Bond Street which is close to the bus station.

 Night services

 Prior to 24 March 2013 there were 6 night buses (N1, N2, N3, N4, N5, N6) running across the Bristol area every Saturday and Sunday morning midnight until 6am operated by Wessex Bus, this was at a cost of £40,000 a year to Bristol City Council.
 This agreement was subsequently replaced by Bristol City Council to subsidise First Bristol to run buses six nights a week, with an initial subsidy of £60,000, and a view to First taking on the services on a commercial basis once they became established.

 Night services were withdrawn during the COVID-19 pandemic., although by 2025, night services had restarted.
 These are routes 39, 43, 48, 49, 70, 75, 76, U1 and U3.